How do I get ready for my first appointment at Cheshire Medical Center?

 You don’t need to do a lot for your first appointment.
 There are just a few things to prepare.
 Fill out a medical records release form.
 Before your first appointment, you will receive this form in the mail.
 It gives your primary care provider access to your medical records so they can provide you with the best health care.
 You will be asked to send that form back to Cheshire Medical Center.
 To learn more about choosing a new provider.

 Monitor you symptoms and check your temperature in the days before your appointment.
 If you have any symptoms that could be COVID-19, call your doctor's office.
-Depending on your situation, you may be asked to reschedule your appointment or get tested for the virus.
+Depending on your situation, your provider may schedule a Virtual Visit instead or you may be asked to reschedule your appointment.

 What do I need to bring to my appointment?

 - Bring a photo ID with you.
 This doesn’t need to be anything special.
 A driver’s license, a work badge, a student ID, or anything with your name and picture on it will do.

 - Bring your insurance card if you have one.

 - Bring yourself!
 Arrive 15 minutes before your appointment time.

 - Bring a facemask and check our most up-to-date visiting guidelines, which change in response to the current COVID-19 situation.

 Yes, you will need to fill out paperwork at your first appointment.